-Accessed via a ride up the Eagle Bahn Gondola in Lionshead, this one-of-a-kind mountain top amusement park has tons of adventure to offer.
-Families can zip, fly, tour and tube their way through Vail’s newest summer experience.
+This one-of-a-kind mountain top amusement park at the top of the Eagle Bahn gondola has tons of adventure to offer.
+Families can zip, fly, tour and tube their way through Vail’s coolest summer experience.
 Almost all activities have adult and kids versions starting with Summer Tubing and Marmot Mini Tubing.
 There’s also the Golden Eagle (adult) and Little Eagle (kids) Ziplines, and Gore Range/ Holy Cross (adult) and Pine Cone (kids) adventure courses.
 The Forest Flyer Mountain Coaster can be ridden by an adult with a small child, or bigger kids and adults can go on their own.
 There’s also a climbing wall, rebound trampoline, 4×4 tours, disc golf, hiking, mountain biking and lawn games.
 If you have all day, don’t miss the epic Game Creek Zipline Tour with nearly 2 miles of ziplining and aerial bridges.
-Make a day of it by grabbing lunch on the huge deck at Eagle’s Nest, or stay for food, drinks and free live music on Fridays and Saturdays.
+Make a day of it by grabbing lunch on the huge deck at Eagle’s Nest, or stay for drinks and live music on Fridays and Saturdays.

 4 Eagle Ranch

-Looking for something to do with a more of a western flavor?
-Try a day or evening at 4 Eagle Ranch.
-Located west of Vail in Wolcott, it is a quintessential Colorado ranch.
-During the day, you can go horseback riding, or if you are feeling really adventurous, a cattle drive.
-There are also jeep tours, ATV tours and Zip Adventures featuring 6 different zip lines crossing high above Alkali Creek.
-On Tuesday evenings, 4 Eagle Ranch hosts Western Family Nights.
-This includes dinner, live music, horse drawn wagon rides, lawn games, a mechanical bull and marshmallows around the campfire.
-There are also pony rides and horseback rides for an additional cost.
-Wednesday evenings, there is a free 4 Eagle Ranch Rodeo.
+Looking for something with a more of a western flavor?
+Try a day or evening at 4 Eagle Ranch, located west of Vail in Wolcott.
+It is a quintessential Colorado ranch.
+During the day, you can go horseback riding, on a jeep or ATV tour and zip lining high above Alkali Creek.
+On select evenings, 4 Eagle Ranch hosts Western Family Nights.
+This event includes dinner, live music, horse drawn wagon rides, lawn games, and marshmallows around the campfire.

 Hiking, Biking, Rafting & more

 If “the family that plays together, stays together” is your motto, we’ll help you pack your vacation full of mountain recreation.
 We are happy to recommend hiking trails, mountain biking trails and road biking routes.
-We can also book any number of tours or guided activities for you and your family – whitewater rafting, biking, stand up paddle boarding (SUP) on rivers or lakes, jeeping, fly fishing, rock climbing, sporting clays, llama trekking, etc.
+We can also book any number of tours or guided activities for you and your family.
+Have you ever tried whitewater rafting, stand up paddle boarding or fly fishing?

 Do the kiddos want to have adventures on their own?
-Then, a day or two at any of Vail’s day camps is sure to keep them entertained.
+Then, they’ll love Vail’s day camps.
 Pre-Kamp Vail (for the pre-schoolers) and Camp Vail (5-12 yrs) are offered daily and have a variety of different activities on any given day.
 There are also specialty camps like Camp Eco Fun, Extreme Camp Vail (think rafting or rock climbing) and Mad Scientists.
-At the local Vail Stables, kids can get their equestrian feet wet at Pony or Horse Camp.
 Budding artists can check out the Alpine Arts Summer Camp.
 There are also lots of sports camps throughout the summer – soccer, volleyball, mountain biking, hockey, baseball, tennis and more.

 For the Little Tykes

-Families with kids 8 and older can do most of the activities we’ve already talked about, but families with younger kids still have lots of options.
-My cousin and his wife stayed in Vail last summer with their two young daughters – ages 3 and 4 ½ years – and were impressed with all that was available for the younger set.
-There are a variety of different themed parks throughout town, so kids (and their parents) don’t get bored going to the same one each day.
+Families with younger kids also have lots of options.
+My cousin and his wife stayed in Vail one summer with their two young daughters – ages 3 and 4 ½ years – and were impressed with all that was available for the younger set.
+There are a variety of different themed parks throughout town, so kids (and their parents) don’t get bored going to the same one.
 Things like riding the gondola or the free in-town bus become adventures, too.
 The Vail Library, right next door, has story hours, free Bravo!
 Music festival concerts geared to kids and a great playroom with puzzles, books, games and more.
 How about a program at the Vail Nature Center like an Evening Beaver Pond Tour, S’mores and More or Stories in the Sky (stargazing)?
 My cousin’s girls loved those!
 Another favorite of theirs, was Imagination Station, across the street from Lodge at Lionshead.
 It has games, art projects, musical instruments, costumes and more to help spark creative play.